Netcracker/qubership-opensearch/docs/public/troubleshooting.md

 Not applicable

-## OpenSearch Node.OpenSearch Starts Failing With TLS Certificate Error
+## OpenSearch Starts Failing With TLS Certificate Error

 ### Description